Database Integration📜

 Next details the first way packages connect to a pre-existing database.

-2. add a conditional statement to bigbang/chart/templates/<package>/values that will check if the database values exist and creates the necessary postgresql values.
+that will check if the database values exist and creates the necessary postgresql values. -

-If database values are NOT present then the internal database is enabled and default values declared in the package are used.
+If database values are NOT provided, then the internal package StatefulSet database is enabled by default with default credentials.

 # External Postgres config